JOHNMACKAY.NET

 I. Abstract

 Avicenna’s ontological model posits a fundamental distinction between essence (what a thing is) and existence (that a thing is), with existence being an accidental property bestowed upon essence by a Necessary Existent.
+As mentioned in Methodology, this comparative assessment employs the Ontological Model Assessment Framework (OMAF) to evaluate this model against the Conference of Difference (CoD).
 The Ontological Model Assessment Framework (OMAF) reveals a fundamental divergence on the criterion of the relationship-between-multiplicity-and-unity, highlighting the CoD's distinctive capacity to ground a dynamic, relational reality as a primary condition.
 Where Avicenna’s system requires a transcendent cause to actualize a fundamentally potential world, the CoD posits immanent, constitutive relationality as the very substance of existence.
 This comparison demonstrates the CoD’s ability to account for continuous transformation and internal relation without recourse to a hierarchical chain of emanation, thereby strengthening the thesis that the CoD offers a more immanent and process-oriented foundation for ontology.

 II.
 Overview of Avicenna